Paul-Austria/getFromZDF/README.md

 # getFromZDF

-A simple program based on the [ZDF Mediathek](https://github.com/MauriceConrad/zdf-mediathek) library.
+A simple program based on the [ZDF Mediathek](https://github.com/MauriceConrad/zdf-mediathek) package.
 It alows the user to easily download videos from the ZDf Mediathek.

 ## Installation